Nevada School Counselor Certification

 Your application materials include the following:

-• Completed profile and application through the Online Portal for Applications and Licensure (OPAL)
+• Completed profile and application through OPAL, the Nevada Department of Education’s online portal

 • $180 application fee